Dollar Tree Farmhouse Carrots for Easter

 Instructions

-- Using wire cutters, take off the metal springs from each of the clothespins.
+- Take off the metal springs from each of the clothespins.
 Turn the clothespin halves back-to-back and glue them together.

 - Paint all sides of the glued clothespins with the orange acrylic craft paint.
 Allow the paint to dry and apply a second coat, if desired.